-Per Rich, a new hire’s overall job performance is determined by whether that individual can and will use his/her skills, capacities and aptitudes to his/her best advantage in a given job.
+A new hire’s overall job performance is determined by whether that individual can and will use his/her skills, capacities and aptitudes to his/her best advantage in a given job.
 You can predict how a person will use his/her skills, capacities and aptitudes in a particular job from the presence of absence of three controlling factors – drive & ambition, behavior pattern and behavioral energy.
 This directly relates to their level of comfort on the job.
-Rich’s Behavioral Evaluation consists of descriptions in six behavioral areas plus a section of analytic comments and conclusions called the Success Profile.
+A typical Behavioral Evaluation consists of descriptions in six behavioral areas plus a section of analytic comments and conclusions called the Success Profile.

-What Rich trains managers to look for in candidates
+What trained managers should look for in candidates

 - Drive and Ambition– the attitude an individual brings to the job regarding personal achievement which determine his level of drive and ambition.
 How strong is his need to gain the rewards of success and how hard will he work for these benefits?
 Does he take things as they come?
 Is he complacent?
 Does he feel a real need for higher income or greater recognition?